 - Click Submit a Content Request above the search bar.

-- Enter in the Title (required) and as many additional fields (Publisher, Author, Edition, ISBN) as possible.
+- Enter in the Title, Publisher, Author, Edition, ISBN, and Delivery Method (either eText or DLT).
 Then click Add Content Request.

 - Follow steps 7 and 8 above.